Mohit-Kucheriya/Web_Development/GITHUB/notes.md

    l. git branch - shows the branches of the repository.

+   m. git commit -am "Commit Message" - used to add and commit at the same time.

 5. How to create a branch, switch to a branch, and delete a branch?

    a. git branch <branch-name> - creates a new branch.